 People who are allergic to aspirin may also be allergic to cranberry.

 Warfarin (Coumadin) -- Cranberry may raise the risk of bleeding, especially if you already take medications to thin the blood such as warfarin.
+It increases the amount of time that warfarin stays in your body.
 The evidence is mixed and not completely clear, so it’s best to ask your doctor before you take cranberry or drink a lot of juice.

 Aspirin -- Like aspirin, cranberries contain salicylic acid.
 If you take aspirin regularly -- as a blood-thinner, for example -- or if you are allergic to aspirin, you should not take cranberry supplements or drink a lot of juice.